The IKEA x Virgil Abloh Collection Is Finally Dropping & Here Are The Pictures

-Today, the cult Swedish furniture brand Ikea finally announced the release date for its heavily anticipated collection with Louis Vuitton creative director and founder of Off-White, Virgil Abloh.
+Today, the cult Swedish furniture brand Ikea finally announced the release date for its heavily anticipated collection with Virgil Abloh, Louis Vuitton's creative director and the founder of fashion brand Off-White.

-The 15-piece, statement-heavy collection, named MARKERAD, will be available to shop from Ikea stores in Dublin, Wembley and Croydon on 1st, 2nd and 3rd November this year.
+The 15-piece, statement-heavy collection, named MARKERAD, will be available to shop from Ikea stores in the US starting at 7 a.m. on November 1.
 Unsurprisingly, Abloh's minimalist slogans are all over this limited-edition drop, which includes an XXL carrier boldly branded "SCULPTURE", a modernised "Mona Lisa" and a stool sporting a doorstop on one of its legs.

-The 15-piece, statement-heavy collection, named MARKERAD, will be available to shop from Ikea stores in Dublin, Wembley and Croydon on 1st, 2nd and 3rd November this year.
+The 15-piece, statement-heavy collection, named MARKERAD, will be available to shop from Ikea stores in the US starting at 7 a.m. on November 1.
 Unsurprisingly, Abloh's minimalist slogans are all over this limited-edition drop, which includes an XXL carrier boldly branded "SCULPTURE", a modernised "Mona Lisa" and a stool sporting a doorstop on one of its legs.

 Appealing to the youth was an important factor for both the brand and the streetwear designer.
 Speaking about the collection, Abloh said: "I want each item to bring people a sense of pride, and I want great design to be the biggest reason why you get it.
 It’s about elevating the anonymous, everyday icons that we use without noticing.
 This collaboration has been the most rigorous of any design project I’ve done."
 Creative leader for Ikea, Henrik Most added: "I was impressed working with Virgil, and love how he takes modern design into a contemporary context.
 It would be quite boring if he just replicated modern design, but by taking history and tradition and interpreting it in his own unique way, he creates design which very much appeals to our time."